Mount Banks: Geography

 with a thin, rough scrub.
 After this, however, there is a basalt cap which gives rise to a richly vegetated environment with grass and a canopy.
 Views can be had on the lower slopes of the mountains but there is no view at the top, unless the walker edges down the slope towards the escarpment, at which point there are views of the Grose Valley.

 Description

-An unsealed road goes from Bells Line of Road to a picnic area about 1 km from the junction.
+An unsealed road, Mount Banks Road, goes from Bells Line of Road to a picnic area about 1 km from the junction.
 At this point, vehicular access comes to an end.
 From the picnic area, a walking track makes its way approximately 1 km to the top of Mount Banks, where there is a trigonometric station.
 This is 1062 m above sea level.
 From this point on, there is a fire trail that follows the Explorers Range before terminating above Zobel Gully.
-According to the topographic map, there is an abandoned mine in Zobel Gully, but there is no track to it.
+According to the LPI topographic map, there is an abandoned mine in Zobel Gully, but there is no track to it.